rwrcooper/Climate-Model-Comparisons/README.md

 Self contained example of climate model downloader, pre-processor and multi- model analyses.

-There is no interface here, all files are bash executable.
-I am unable to provide an interface.
+Files are bash executable, with options.

 All files include brief instructions for use.